-The Barceló Group, founded in 1931 by Simón Barceló in the island of Mallorca (Spain), is a vertically integrated tourism group that is made up of the Barceló Hotel Group, which has about 230 hotels and more than 50,000 rooms in 21 countries; and by the travel division Barceló Viajes, which has about 700 travel agencies on 4 continents, several tour operators and receptive operators, and even an airline.
+The Barceló Group, founded in 1931 by Simón Barceló in the island of Mallorca (Spain), is a vertically integrated tourism group that is made up of the Barceló Hotel Group, which has more than 230 hotels and more than 50,000 rooms in 21 countries; and by the travel division Barceló Viajes, which has more than 700 travel agencies on 4 continents, several tour operators and receptive operators, and even an airline.
 At the close of 2015 the group, which employs almost 24,000 staff, registered a turnover of 2,480.2 million euros and an EBITDA of 302.6 million euros.

 Since 1989 the company has been channelling its social work through the Barceló Foundation, which collaborates in health, education, economic development and culture projects in underdeveloped countries.

 The Barceló Group, with more than 85 years of experience in the national and international tourism sector, focuses its business in two main areas: hotels and travel.